mfairchild365/a11yformsfix/readme.md

-#a11yformsfix
+# a11yformsfix

-This is a drupal 8 module to fix form accessibility.
+This is a drupal 8.5 (and maybe newer) module to fix form accessibility.
 It currently does the following:

 ## Problem
 When using the 'Radios' and 'Checkboxes' form elements, the `required` property was not being correctly surfaced to assistive technology.
 This is an issue with drupal core.